uclaacm/hack-sprint-w20/session-5-Dependencies/README.md

 This class essentially acts as the “manager” activity of our app.
 Remember when we say our app starts at `MainActivity`?
 That was a lie (sorry uwu).

-Our application actually starts at the Application class then it goes to `MainActivity`.
+Our application actually starts at the Application class and then it goes to `MainActivity`.
 However, where do we find this Application class?
-If you look through all the folder, it is not there at all!
+If you look through all the folders, it is not there at all!
 If there is no Application class, that means Android had been using a default one for us that does nothing.